• Introduction · Old Build/Hardware · Sanity Check · New Build Time · New Build Time/Hardware · Old Build Images · New Build Images · Random Notes

 It's not the biggest problem in the world, but when you are redoing a system, why not fix or improve something?

-These raid cards like to get hot, mostly because they normally expect to be run in a server environment, so how do we fix this?
+These RAID cards like to get hot, mostly because they normally expect to be run in a server environment.
+So, how do we fix this?

 🌀🌀🌀Right more FANS!🌀🌀🌀